new name iSickBay.com

 Water cases are complex and successful on a case by case basis.
 I never know if I can bring them back to life or not until they are here and I examine and try.
 Sometimes it is merely a thorough processing of the device for corrosion which is just $60.
 Other times one (or more) parts has actually failed and needs to be replaced to bring it back to life.

-The time aspect since immersion makes a difference, but *we* (you and I) will never know if it can be made to work until I see it take it apart and try.
+There is a time aspect associated with liquid immersion that makes a difference.
+You and I will never know if it can be made to work until I see it take it apart and try.
+It is important to get it to me as soon after the event as possible for best results.
+This is also not a 'while you wait' repair since I need to disassemble the device and thoroughly process out the moisture difficulties before I can learn what 'treatment' is required and the prognosis.
 For the $60 fee ($30 if I can't make it or it's so bad you elect not to repair it ) it is cheap to learn the truth.
 Read the quote at the top of the page from Chad Krueger about his iPod dropped in a river here:

 http://www.isickbay.com/call--1-877-IPOD-PRO/comments/comments.shtml

-Here is more information on water cases that I have handles in general, nearly 2000 so far
+Here is more information on water cases that I have handled in general

 http://www.isickbay.com/call--1-877-IPOD-PRO/water/water_immersion.shtml

-Here is an interesting case that shows the degree of intensity I exhibit at my work
+Here is an interesting case that shows the degree of intensity I exhibit at my iPhone water remediation work

-These are some of my iPhone water immersion cases
+These are some of my early iPhone water immersion cases.
+(I've been doing iPhone water cases since 2007.)

 Jessie Morris works for Cal Fire and lives in Petaluma, California.